instructor-ai/instructor/docs/index.md

-# Instructor, Generating Structure from LLMs
+# Instructor, Generating Structured Outputs with LLMs

 _Structured outputs powered by llms.
 Designed for simplicity, transparency, and control._